dapr/quickstarts/observability/README.md

 # Observability with Dapr

 This quickstart explores the [observability](https://docs.dapr.io/concepts/observability-concept/) capabilities of Dapr.
 Observability includes metric collection, tracing, logging and health checks.
 In this quickstart you'll be enabling [distributed tracing](https://docs.dapr.io/developing-applications/building-blocks/observability/tracing/) on an application without changing any application code or creating a dependency on any specific tracing system.
 Since Dapr uses [OpenCensus](https://opencensus.io/), a variety of observability tools can be used to view and capture the traces.
-In this sampple you'll be using [Zipkin](https://zipkin.io/).

 In this quickstart you will:

-- Deploy Zipkin and configure it as a tracing provider for Dapr in Kubernetes.
+- Deploy [Zipkin](https://zipkin.io/) and configure it as a tracing provider for Dapr in self hosted mode and in Kubernetes.
-- Instrument an application for tracing and then deploy it.
+- Configure an application for tracing and then deploy it.
 - Troubleshoot a performance issue.

 ## Configure self hosted mode